 - Under development, you’ll see the first option as USB debugging.
 Check it to enable and click OK on the prompt.

-That’s it, you’re done!
-You can now enable and disable USB debugging whenever you want with these easy steps.
+Finally!
+This is how you can enable USB Debugging on your Android smartphone or tablet.
 If you face any issue while going through this tutorial, then do comment below.